Vyral/base-template/_posts/2021-10-28-3-costs-homebuyers-should-know.md

 {% include excerpt.html %}

 Are you looking to purchase a home?
-There are three funds you need to have ready, and I want to discuss all of them with you today:
+There are three funds you need to have ready:

 **1\.
 Closing cost fund.** Closing costs are what’s required to sustain a mortgage.
 You should plan on saving 2.5% or 3% of the purchase price saved to cover closing costs.